-Although the PA 300 is sold as a DC Stick welder, the unit can be used as a scratch start DC TIG welder.
-The unit though does not provide a lift start or HF circuit for starting the arc, so a scratch start method must be used to strike the arc.
-When using for scratch start TIG, be sure to turn the arc force and hot start controls to the minimum setting.
-Contact Everlast for an optional scratch start TIG package if desired, or source one locally at a nearby welding supply store.
+Although the PA 300ST is sold as a DC Stick welder, the unit can be used as a lift-start DC TIG welder for welding most all metals except aluminum and magnesium.
+The unit though does not provide a HF circuit, foot pedal or torch switch for starting the arc, so a lift start method must be used to strike the arc.
+Note: The torch will always be powered.
+Avoid touching the tungsten to the metal until ready to weld.
+When using for lift TIG, be sure to turn the arc force and hot start controls to the minimum setting.
+Contact Everlast for an optional TIG package if desired, or source one locally at a nearby welding supply store.

 2.3 Handling and general maintenance.
 Duty Cycle and Overcurrent:

 Be careful to observe the duty cycle of the welder.
 Overheating may occur if the duty cycle is exceeded.
 Overheating will cause the unit safety cutout to engage, subsequently interrupting output.
 Allow the unit to rest while remaining switched on for 10 -15 minutes if the safety cut out has triggered.
 After that, reset the unit by cycling the main power switch on the rear.
 High heat and humid conditions will also affect the duty cycle of the welder.
 If the unit overheats or an overcurrent condition is experienced, the duty cycle light will light as well.
 Welding will resume once the duty cycle light is cleared after resting and cycling the power switch.
 An over current or under current condition is usually caused by dirty power conditions, over/ under voltage power supply or an internal fault.
 If the overcurrent light is lit, turn the machine off and check for wiring faults, then turn the unit back on to see if the light has cleared.
 If it does not clear, contact Everlast technical support for further instruction.
 The unit should be stored in a dry place for long term storage.
 Humid/wet conditions can contribute to the eventual decay of the circuitry in the machine.
 For safety reasons, do not use this machine directly in the rain or with soaked clothing or damp protective gear.
 The service rating for this unit is IP21S, and is not designed for wet environment use.